AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 AMReX also provides a number of transformation operations to apply to an object.

 - :cpp:`makeComplement`: Complement of an object.
-For example, a sphere with fluid on outside would become a sphere with fluid on the inside.
+E.g. a sphere with fluid on outside becomes a sphere with fluid inside.

 - :cpp:`makeIntersection`: Intersection of two or more objects.